-Fujifilm X-T2 versus Panasonic FZ1000
+Fujifilm X-T2 vs Panasonic FZ1000

-The Fujifilm X-T2 and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in July 2016 and June 2014.
+The Fujifilm X-T2 and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in July 2016 and June 2014.
 The X-T2 is a mirrorless interchangeable lens camera, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-C (X-T2) and an one-inch (FZ1000) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (11 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.

 Concerning battery life, the X-T2 gets 340 shots out of its NP-W126S battery, while the FZ1000 can take 360 images on a single charge of its DMW-BLC12 power pack.
 The power pack in the X-T2 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.